Tudat/tudat/tutorials/tudatFeatures/propagationSetup/simulatorCreation.rst

    .. code-block:: cpp

-    MultiArcDynamicsSimulator(
-            bodyMap,
-            integratorSettings,
-            propagatorSettings,
-            arcStartTimes )
+    MultiArcDynamicsSimulator( bodyMap, integratorSettings, propagatorSettings, arcStartTimes )

    where:

    - :literal:`arcStartTimes`

-      :literal:`std::vector< double >` contains the times at which the separate arcs start.
+      :literal:`std::vector< double >` containing the times at which the separate arcs start.

 .. class:: HybridDynamicsSimulator